 Diversity and Age

-The management proves that a great number of contracts have been terminated or many employees quitted voluntarily.
-Obviously, it is a challenge that will diminish the experience of the organization in resolving inside problems.
-In fact, the aim of the management team is to retain the most skillful members as they can integrate with the youth and increase the proficiency of other workers.
-However, the program I is less effective due to its lack of cooperation between the employees (Lunenburg, 2011).
+The management proves that a great number of contracts have been terminated or many employees quit voluntarily.
+It is a challenge that will diminish the experience of the organization in resolving inside problems.
+The management team aims to retain the most skillful members as they can integrate with the youth and increase the proficiency of other workers.
+However, the program is less effective due to its lack of cooperation among the employees (Lunenburg, 2011).
 Not only should the organization have explicit goals, but it also should describe them to the employees.
 As a result, they will be able to understand whether their interests meet the strategic plan of the organization.
 If they manage to match it to their well-being, then they will work willingly towards the achievement of the goals.
-Program II controlls the absence and tracks its effects on the employees.
-However, it does not offer the recommendation on how to achieve the goals.
-Program V, on the other hand, does not provide the information how to disseminate information to employees making the brainstorming ineffective.
+Program II controls the absence and tracks its effects on the employees.
+However, it does not offer recommendations on how to achieve the goals.
+Program V, on the other hand, does not provide the information on how to disseminate information to employees making the brainstorming ineffective.
 Therefore, launching program IV is most efficient since it helps to both track the absence and gather relevant information required for the decision-making process.

 Being fair in the organization to all the stakeholders is a sign of trust, especially when both employees and the management team can engage while enhancing productivity.
 In this case, a system embraced in the organization should allow the flow of information and boost the profit.
 It should also give financial guarantees.
 Otherwise, the employees should accept reduced income when the organization is experiencing difficulties (Lunenburg, 2011).
-It is evident that program IV offers the opportunity to build a successful network between the revenues established by the organization and to communicate with the staff spending less money and keeping the turnover low.
+Program IV offers the opportunity to build a successful network between the revenues established by the organization and to communicate with the staff spending less money and keeping the turnover low.
 Thus, the main reason for the positive outcome depends on the fact that the employees are mostly concerned with their personal needs.
-In means that the personnel will work even harder when they know that they can earn an extra cent.
+It means that the person will work even harder when they know that they can earn an extra cent.
 Undoubtedly, they become more motivated when they can receive an actual reward.
 Moreover, they will work hard neglecting fatigue and other discomforts if they know that their needs are not disregarded.
-Other programs are not employee-centered and, therefore, fail to meet their immediate needs, especially if it means more work and longer working day.
+Other programs are not employee-centered and, therefore, fail to meet their immediate needs, especially if it means more work and long working days.

 In summary, these five programs have their advantages and disadvantage.
 However, program IV contributes to the development and integration of the organization.
 The combination of program II and schedule III monitors both the inventory and the availability of the employees.
-In fact, it is the most crucial aspect in enhancing higher revenue while lowering the turnover.
+It is the most crucial aspect in enhancing higher revenue while lowering the turnover.